nagasunanditha/nandgatepfal/README.md

 Here are some specifications of a NAND gate:

-Voltage supply: The voltage supply for a NAND gate is 5 V.
+Voltage supply: The voltage supply for a NAND gate is 1.8 V.
-Propagation delay: The propagation delay for each gate is 10 ns.
+Propagation delay: The propagation delay for each gate is 10Us.
-Maximum toggle speed: The maximum toggle speed is 25 MHz.
+Maximum toggle speed: The maximum toggle speed is 100kHZ.
 Power utilization: The power utilization for each gate is 10 mW
 # Open-Source-Tools-Used